ekwoka/spotify-api/README.md

 The following endpoints are available in the Playlists category:

 - `getPlaylist` - Gets complete playlist information by playlist ID
+- `getPlaylistItems` - Gets Items from playlist by ID
 - `getUsersPlaylists` - Gets playlists created by or saved by the current user

 #### getPlaylist